nrapstine-usgs/hpc-101-webinar/supercomputer.md

 The performance of a supercomputer is measured in Flops (floating-point operations per second) or more commonly, Tflops ("teraflop per second" = 10<sup>12</sup> or one trillion floating-point operations per second).

-- The world's fastest supercomputer has 10+ million cores and performs at 93,014.6 Tflop/s (that is 93 thousand trillion calculations per second).
+- The world's fastest supercomputer has 10+ million cores and performs at 93 petaFlops or 93,014.6 Tflop/s (that is 93 thousand trillion calculations per second)
-- \#500 in the world benchmarked at 349.3 Tflop/s on 13,296 cores.
+- \#500 in the world benchmarked at 349.3 Tflop/s on 13,296 cores
-- In comparison, **Yeti supercomputer** performs at ~105 TFlop/s on 38,590 cores.
+- In comparison, **Yeti supercomputer** performs at ~105 TFlop/s on 38,590 cores
-- A regular PC can do 17 billion flops.
+- This MacBook Pro can do 25 billion Flop/s
+- First [CRAY-1](http://www.thocp.net/hardware/cray_1.htm) installed in 1976 could do 100 million Flop/s

 Here is the [list](https://www.top500.org/list/2016/11/?page=1) of world's fastest supercomputers (updated twice a year).
 Top 10 as of November 2016 are: